saucelabs/sauce-docs/docs/basics/integrations/appdome.md

 <img src={useBaseUrl('img/integrations/appdome/appdome-1.png')} alt=""/>

 * A list of your apps will be displayed.
-If you haven’t uploaded an app before then the list will be empty.
+If you haven’t uploaded an app before, then the list will be empty.
 If your test app does not appear in the above list, you can upload it by clicking **App Upload**.

 * After you uploaded your test app, hover your mouse/cursor over the app to display the **Settings** option.
-Click on Settings.
+Then click **Settings**.

 <img src={useBaseUrl('img/integrations/appdome/appdome-2.png')} alt=""/>